-'''

-what they mean

-cellscale ... enter a new cell width in pixels.

-togdots-x ... to toggle zero dots on/off.

-dotscale ... (if dots are on) enter a new width for zero dots in pixels, which can be a decimal number.

-divs(0,1,2) ... the initial default division (color) depends on the bits/values presentation, and is shown in the prompt: (none, 1, 2) where none means that there is no division and adjoining cells touch.
-To change, enter 0 for none, 1 for black, and 2 for white.
-The new designation becomes the default.
+$\underline{options} \dots$ what they mean cellscale enter a new cell width in pixels. $togdots-x \dots$ to toggle zero dots on/off. dotscale ( if dots are on ) enter a new width for zero dots in pixels, which can be a decimal number. divs(0,w,b,g) the initial default division (color) depends on the bits/values presentation, and is shown in the prompt, for example $divs(off)$ means that there are no divisions and adjoining cells touch.
+To change, enter 0 for off, b for black, w for white, and g for light blue/grey.
+The new choice becomes the default.

-'''

-Cells with value zero (0color) are initially colored light green in the bits/values presentation (section 16.4), which can be togged to white with $\theta color \sim 16.4.1$ - the PostScript file will follow the current 0color.
+Cells with value zero (0color) are initially colored light green in the bits/values presentation (section 16.4), which can be togged to white with $\theta color \wedge$ in section 16.4.1 - the PostScript file will follow the current 0color.

-Once these choices are complete, the .ps file is saved from the filing prompt (section 35.2).
-The default filename is my_sPS.ps, the same as for a 1d space-time pattern. section 36.1 explains how to view, edit, and crop the PostScript image.
+Once these choices are complete, the \.ps file is saved from the filing prompt (section 35.3).
+The default filename is my\sPS.ps, the same as for a 1d space-time pattern.
+Section 36.1 explains how to view, edit, and crop the PostScript image.